JoAnne Barge, Ph.D.

 Out of Network Provider

-We will help you with statements for your insurance companies so that you get reimbursed.
+We will help you with statements for your insurance company or will submit claims for you so that you get reimbursed.

 Specific Issue(s) I'm Skilled at Helping With

 Feelings of loneliness and depression coming from abandonment and loss, usually starting with our family of origin dynamics.
 Many of my patients are the Adult Children of Alcoholics and Addicts.